alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 approximation of the true value.
 The sequence we found may be the best one according to that approximation, but that doesn't make it the *actual* best sequence.
 By replanning every action, the AI can be more reactive to the true rewards it gets from the game.

-This is all fine theoretically, but unfortunately an exhaustive search of 2 moves ahead is already annoying expensive in my engine.
+This is all fine theoretically, but unfortunately an exhaustive search of 2 moves ahead is already a bit slow in my engine.
 This is what I get for prioritizing ease of implementation over speed, and doing everything in single-threaded Python.
 It is not *entirely* my fault though.
 Destruct-o-Match is genuinely a rough game for exhaustive search.
 The branching factor $$b$$ of a game is the number of valid moves available per state.
 A depth $$d$$ search will require considering $$b^d$$ sequences of actions, exponential in the branching factor, so $$b$$ is often considered a proxy for search difficulty.